oddbird/oddleventy/content/services/design-systems.md

 ## Packages

-We provide two integrated design system development packages.
+We provide two integrated
+design system development packages.
-Purchase just the Goals & Audit package and build your system in house, or hire us to build your design system too.
+Purchase the Goals & Audit package on its own and build your system in house, or hire us to build your design system too.

 ------